ekafex/IntroCodingLab2/README.md

 # Introduction to Computing LAB

-Intro to coding LAB 2 FSHN Physics.
+Intro to coding LAB FSHN Physics II.

+1. Download in your computer the zip file (**Files.7z**)
+2. Unpack it
+3. Enjoy!

+More info coming soon...